ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-context-partnership.md

 date = 2024-01-25T13:00:01.000Z
-description = "Context Protocol is a Web3 Semantic Layer and, as the first step of this partnership, it will integrate its storage infrastructure with the Swarm Network. " references_and_footnotes = [ ] title = "Context Protocol migrates to the Swarm Network" _template = "post"
+description = "Context Protocol is a Web3 Semantic Layer and, as the first step of this partnership, it will integrate its storage infrastructure with the Swarm Network. " references_and_footnotes = [ ] title = "Context Protocol Integrates the Swarm Network" _template = "post"
 +++